l7mp/stunner/README.md

 exposing sensitive services to the Internet.
 The below security guidelines will allow to minmize the risks associated with a misconfigured STUNner.

-### Threat model
+### Threat

 Before deploying STUNner, it is worth evaluating the potential [security risks](https://www.rtcsec.com/article/slack-webrtc-turn-compromise-and-bug-bounty) a poorly configured public STUN/TURN server poses.
 To demonstrate the risks, below we shall use `turncat` to reach the Kubernetes DNS service through a misconfigured STUNner gateway.

-As usual, first store the STUNner configuration for later use.
+Start with a fresh STUNner installation.
+As usual, we store the STUNner configuration for later use.

 ```console
 $ export STUNNER_PUBLIC_ADDR=$(kubectl get cm stunner-config -o jsonpath='{.data.STUNNER_PUBLIC_ADDR}')